westerndigitalcorporation/swerv-ISS/README.md

     --xlen len
        Specify register width (32 or 64), defaults to 32.

+    --isa string
+	   Select the RISCV options to enable.
+The currently supported options are a (atomic), i (base interger), c (compressed instructions), m (multiply divide), f (single precision fp), d (double precision fp), s (supervisor mode), and u (user mode).
+By default, only i, m and c are enabled.
+Note that option i cannot be turned off.
+Example: --isa imcf

     --target program
        Specify target program (ELF file) to load into simulated memory.
 In Linux